johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

 In rare cases, these changes can make some pieces composed on the SC-55 fall apart a little bit, but the results are never "unlistenably bad".
-Jazzy tracks featuring soft drumming are the most problematic; the Yamaha can make the drumming sound a bit too heavy-handed at times, and I'm not overly fond of the sax samples of the Yamaha either.
-These changes are not ideal, but again, not disastrous either.
+Jazzy tracks featuring soft drumming are the most problematic; the Yamaha can make jazz drumming sound a bit too heavy-handed at times, and I'm not overly fond of the sax samples of the MU80 either.
+These differences are not ideal, but again, not disastrous either.

 In my view, the improvements the MU80 brings to the table on many soundtracks are hard to ignore and outweigh these relatively minor and rare issues.